 Some research later we thought it would be a shame to be so close to it and not even pass by!
 So we opted for a day of “detour” on our itinerary and stayed 2 nights instead of one at the hospice du Saint-Bernard to go on this beautiful day-hike.

-Hiking in Switzerland: see 8 mountain lakes on the Lacs de Fenêtre loop!
+Discover 8 mountain lakes on the Lacs de Fenêtre circle hike!

 In fact, if this hike is well known, it’s mainly because it allows you to pass by 8 magnificent mountain lakes in a single day!
 We have all already heard about the famous 5 lakes hike in Zermatt or the 5 lakes hike in the Pizol area… ehhhhh well today we propose you the 8 lakes hike of the Saint-Bernard, Na!